mfcrevelin-landisgyr/HighEnna/README.md

 ### Prerequisites

-To build and run High Enna, you'll need the following software:
+To build High Enna, you'll need the following software:

 - Visual Studio (for building the backend)
 - Inno Setup Compiler (for creating the installer)